LightJack05/CrunchBound/BUILDING.md

 An Arch Linux package will be built to ./package/arch/

+> [!IMPORTANT]
+> Packaging for Arch Linux requires an Arch Linux system, including makepkg!

 > [!WARNING]
 > Before packaging, the entire ./package directory will be deleted using `make clean`!

 ### AppImage

+> [!IMPORTANT]
+> Packaging to appimage requires the appimage tool installed.
+To install it with yay, execute: `yay -S appimagetool-bin`.

 To package the application into a fully self-contained AppImage file, execute the following command: